abhirajparthan/-Wordpress-Docker-Nginx-Revers-Proxy-phpMyAdmin-Installation-with-Docker-Compose/README.md

 systemctl enable nginx
 ~~~

 Next, go to the Nginx directory and create a new virtual host configuration for the WordPress container.
+Here my domain name is abhiraj.ga.
+You can add your domain as server_name in the below nginx config file.

 ~~~
 cd /etc/nginx/conf.d